 - Addictions

-Functional Medicine focuses on treating the root cause of chronic disease within an individual patient, taking into account the whole patient’s history in order to restore wellness and prevent disease.
-When a person is taking on a brain detox, their doctor may usually recommend taking steps such as prioritizing sleep, eating an anti-inflammatory diet, exercising, and taking certain supplements that support brain function.
-Before starting any detox, you should also seek your doctor’s advice to see if this is right for you, or if you have any preexisting health conditions, such as liver or kidney disease, diabetes, or Alzheimer’s disease.
+Functional Medicine treats chronic disease at its root cause while considering the whole patient’s history to restore wellness.
+When undertaking a brain detox, doctors often recommend prioritizing sleep, adopting an anti-inflammatory diet, exercising, and using supplements that support brain health.
+It’s essential to consult your doctor before starting any detox, especially if you have preexisting health conditions like liver or kidney disease, diabetes, or Alzheimer’s disease.

 Sleep has a role in our decision-making.
 Not getting enough sleep can increase our preference for junk food and lead to making poor decisions.
 Getting enough sleep each night is one of the best ways to support your brain’s natural detoxification processes.